octue/octue-sdk-python/docs/source/inter_service_compatibility.rst

 Inter-service compatibility
 ===========================

-Parents and children running nearly all versions of ``octue`` can communicate with each other compatibly, although a small number can't.
-The table below shows which parent SDK versions (rows) send questions that can be processed by each child SDK version (columns).
+Octue services acting as parents and children communicate with each other according to the `services communication schema <https://strands.octue.com/octue/service-communication>`_.
+Up until version ``0.51.0``, services running nearly all versions of ``octue`` could communicate with each other compatibly.
+To allow a significant infrastructure upgrade, version ``0.51.0`` introduced a number of breaking changes to the standard meaning services running ``0.51.0`` or greater are only able to communicate with other services running ``0.51.0`` or greater.
+The table below shows which ``octue`` versions parents can run (rows) to send questions compatible with versions children are running (columns).
+Note that this table does not display whether childrens' responses are compatible with the parent,

 **Key**